Skip to main content

 A collaborative regional table on hospital overcapacity that includes MSAs and physician and health authority leaders has validated the impacts of long stay patients on Northern BC hospitals.
 It has produced findings and recommendations for taking action in the system, community, and long-term-care.
 Northern Health is working on a number of improvements, while using the data for future planning.
 Learn more: findings, recommendations and data tool>

-East Kootenay Patient Transportation Committee: Regional Table
+East Kootenay Regional: Patient Transportation Committee

 A regional committee spanning five hospitals has brought together MSAs, Interior Health, and partner/transport organizations to collectively solve long-standing challenges to improve and coordinate health care access for patients living in smaller communities.
 Actions include organizing provider education for managing agitation in smaller emergency rooms to avoid transfers to larger centres.
 Learn more>

-Kootenay Lake Hospital, Nelson: Exploring inpatient care options
+Nelson: Exploring inpatient care options

-The MSA, health authority, and division of family practice are working find ways to manage and balance in-patient care with longitudinal practice.
+The Kootenay Lake Hospital MSA, health authority, and division of family practice are working find ways to manage and balance in-patient care with longitudinal practice.
 Solutions have included exploring a "Doctor of the Week" program with schedule changes from daily to weekly shifts, and addressing space challenges associated with providing in-patient care within the facility.

-ƛ̓uxválásu̓ilas Heiltsuk Hospital, Bella Bella: Multi-year Clinical Resources Management Project
+Bella Bella: Multi-year Clinical Resources Management Project

 As part of this work, the Trauma / Critical Care Bay has been significantly optimized, and all clinical spaces in the hospital and clinic have been updated with state-of-the-art diagnostic wall sets, chosen in collaboration with VCH.